socialcohesionresearch/socialcohesionresearch.github.io/_posts/2016-06-13-Boko-Haram-Fear-and-Funding-Report.md

 <h3>Funding of Boko Haram</h3>
 <p>Turning our attention to Funding of Boko Haram, we identified 47 205 English posts emanating from Nigeria relating to the funding of Boko Haram over the time frame.
 It’s very important to note that this data was almost exclusively drawn from the time frame before President Buhari came to power.
 As such, the results represent people feelings about the old, rather than the new administration.
 In analysing this data set we found the following – given that ‘wealthy Nigerians’ inevitably refers to men of power, fully <strong>54% of all Nigerian social media opinion points the finger at various levels of government or official power.</strong></p>
 <div class='spacing'></div>
+<h3>Timelines 2011-2015</h3>
+<p>In the timelines below we draw on tweets and news articles to explain spikes in volume in the discussion around Boko Haram funding.
+This to illustrate perceptions expressed on social media year by year.</p>
 <div id="funders" style="width: 80%; height: 400px; margin: 0 auto"></div>
 <div class='spacing'></div>
 <h3>Funding of Boko Haram 2011</h3>